prestancedesign/pingcrm-clojure/README.md

 ![](screenshot.png)

 This is a port of the original [Ping CRM](https://github.com/inertiajs/pingcrm) written in Laravel/PHP to Clojure with Integrant, Ring, Reitit and next.jdbc.
-For now the Vue.js front-end come from the original demo.
+For now the front-end come from the original demo written in Vue.js.

-I am planning a ClojureScript Reagent version later.
+A ClojureScript Reagent version is on the todo.

+There is a hosted installation of this demo available at https://inertia.prestance-design.com/.

-## Usage
+## Installation

 Clone the repo locally: